popcorn-official/pop-api/manual/advanced.md

 The advanced setup has some more options to setup your API in regards with the database connection and the port your API will be listening on.
-But also how you can serve content through built-in route controllers aswell as how to extend the built-in route controllers.
+But also how you can serve content through built-in route controllers as well as how to extend the built-in route controllers.

  - [Mongoose Models](#mongoose-models)